Veozen/CtrlRound/Readme.md

 The process adjusts the data values by rounding them to a predetermined base in a such a way that the margins of the resulting table remain closer to their original values than they would should the table's entries have been simply rounded to their nearest base.

 Here the solution to this problem is found by applying a best-first-search method where the decision is to round up or down each non-margin entry.
 Three distance functions are used to sort partial solutions.
-- The max absolute difference between a margin's rounded value and it's original value
+- The max absolute difference between a margin's value and it's original value
-- The sum absolute difference between a margin's rounded value and it's original value
+- The sum absolute difference between a margin's value and it's original value
 - The sum absolute difference between a table cell's rounded value and it's original value

 Ties on the first function are resolved by looking at the second and then third one.
 The first complete solution found is returned.